fmasanori/Brazilian-Township-Politicians-Elegibility-Based-on-Ownership_of_Goods/README.md

 # Brazilian Township Politicians Elegibility Based on Ownership of Goods (2020)
 Data Analysis using Python
 ## Goal
-This Data Analysis aims on making a parallel betwen how much property in goods a candidate has declared and it's elegibility
+Rumors of vote buying in some regions of Brazil are fairly common among brazilians This Data Analysis aims on making a parallel betwen how much property in goods a candidate has declared and it's elegibility

 ## Parameters
    - Only using candidates that declare their goods